5,500Units Under Management

 Once you’ve explained everything in detail, the tenant will understand how and when to pay rent every month, which will help you avoid dealing with any excuses for late payments from them in the future.

 Use your best judgment – if someone has paid on time consistently in the past and takes good care of your property, you may consider waiving their late fee or giving them some extra time to pay their rent.
-If you choose to do this, make sure you let the tenant know that it is only a one-time deal so they don’t take advantage of your generosity in the future.
+If you choose to do this, let the tenant know that it is only a one-time deal so they don’t take advantage of your generosity in the future.

-When you do this, keep in mind that a healthy tenant/landlord relationship should be approached professionally – not emotionally – so you need to stay calm throughout the process.
+When a tenant is late paying their rent, follow up with them quickly and work toward a resolution.
+When you do this, remember that a healthy tenant/landlord relationship should be approached professionally – not emotionally – so you need to stay calm throughout the process.
 After all, the tenant might have just forgotten to pay.

 Come to a verbal agreement with your tenant about when they will provide payment, and make sure you collect it on that date.
-It is also recommended to send a confirmation e-mail to the tenant and requesting a reply, leaving a paper trail documenting your agreement.
+It is also recommended to send a confirmation e-mail to the tenant and request a reply, leaving a paper trail documenting your agreement.

-When more than one person lives in your property, they might find it easier to each pay you separately.
+When more than one person lives in your property, they might find it easier to pay you separately.
 Don’t allow this, or you could end up dealing with a huge hassle every month.

+Think about it.
+If three students inhabit your property, you’ll have to collect three separate checks, all of which could be late.
+When this happens, you’ll have to deal with three separate follow-ups and three late payments.
 To avoid this situation, require your tenants to pay you in one single check (or transaction).
-That way, if the rent is late, you’ll be able to deal with one point of contact and get paid faster.
+That way, if the rent is late, you can deal with one point of contact and get paid faster.

 Be proactive about getting prompt rent payments by choosing tenants who are likely to pay rent on time every month.
 You can do this by sticking to a good tenant screening process that includes:

-Interested in learning more about how our Maryland property management team can help make your job as a landlord easier?
+Interested in learning more about how our property management team can help make your job as a landlord easier?
 We’d love to chat – contact us today!